redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_describe.md

 ### Synopsis

-View configuration details of compatibility or validity rule for the selected Service Registry instance or specific artifact.
+View configuration details of compatibility or validity rule for the specified Service Registry instance or artifact.

 ```
 rhoas service-registry rule describe [flags]